 According to Bain India Venture Capital Report 2020, most of the top funds’ portfolios did not reach maturity in 2019, and exit momentum is expected to increase in the next few years.

 The Indian VC ecosystem has come a long way from its modest beginning.
-The rapidly growing interest among private investors to be part of the growing opportunities in India is a harbinger of better times to come.
+The rapidly growing interest among private investors to be part of the growing opportunities and early stage funds in India is a harbinger of better times to come.
 Marquee exits such as the Flipkart sale to Walmart for US$16 billion have boosted investors’ confidence in the exit landscape of the country.
 Moreover, most of the top VCs in India have portfolio companies that have not reached maturity thus indicating increasing exit momentum in times to come.

 This brings us to the end of part 2 of the three parts series on the Indian Venture Capital Landscape.
 We hope to engage with you again in the final part of the series.